SF-WDI-LABS/tunely-angular/docs/sprint2.md

 1. kablam! our page is posting!

 ## stretch challenges
-1. Change the form, replacing the textarea for genre with a field that has a button to add a new field for each genre.
+1. change the form, replacing the textarea for genre with a field that has a button to add a new field for each genre.
 See the mockup:

 ![](assets/images/add_new_field_button.png)